HPInc/ml-git/docs/shell_completion_guide.md

 }
 ```

-*To find out where your PowerShell Profile file is located you can run `$profile` in Windows Powershell.
+*To find out where the file for your PowerShell Profile is located, you can run `$profile` in Windows Powershell.
-If you don't already have a profile file, follow the steps described in this link [(How to create a profile)](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2#how-to-create-a-profile) to create a new one.
+If you don't have such a file yet, follow the steps described in this link [(How to create a profile)](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2#how-to-create-a-profile) to create a new one.

 #### <a name="zsh">For Zsh, add this to ~/.zshrc:</a>